apache/druid/docs/api-reference/service-status-api.md

 Retrieves a flag indicating if the Broker knows about all segments in the cluster.

-Use this endpoint to know when a Broker service is ready to be queried after a restart.
+Use this endpoint to know when a Broker service is ready to accept queries after a restart.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->